ataylor89/rsa/README.md

-Serialize | Convert an object and its data into a series of bytes Sieve | A sieve is a filter; the kitchen colander is a type of sieve Symmetric key cryptography | A form of cryptography where the encryption key is identical to the decryption key Table | Table is really just a synonym for database (a table can be a list, a map, a MySQL table, etc); a table is a database
+Serialize | Convert an object and its data into a series of bytes Sieve | A sieve is a filter; the kitchen colander is a type of sieve Symmetric key cryptography | A form of cryptography where the encryption key is identical to the decryption key Symmetry | Two things are symmetrical if they're the same in some way Table | Table is really just a synonym for database (a table can be a list, a map, a MySQL table, etc); a table is a database